 2. The City has also signed up for 10 years of free access for all Cambridge residents to the RapidSOS Haven app, which similarly helps notify first responders of your exact location, allows you to send photos and text messages to 911, and can contact designated family members for you.
 Learn more in this short video.
 It’s free to sign up and download the app.
-UPDATE (11/14/18): I’ve been informed that the RapidSOS app is no longer offered free due to advances in Apple and Android location services.
+UPDATE (11/14/18): I’ve been informed that the RapidSOS app is no longer offered free, and will be discontinued as of Dec.
+15 any current subscribers.
 I am asking our Emergency Communications Dept for an update on what is available and how residents can lean more.

 All non-emergency calls to the Police should go to 617-349-3300 to keep the 911 operators free for urgent calls.

 JanDevereux.com is a public forum.
 The site depends on your participation.

 You may comment on any post on this site.

 You may add a new topic on a local issue.